Friends of Coal: History

-Friends of Coal was founded in West Virginia by the coal industry as a countermeasure to grassroots environmental justice movements during the summer of 2002 over debates about legislation concerning weight limits on West Virginia highways for trucks carrying coal.
+Friends of Coal was founded in West Virginia by the coal industry as a countermeasure to environmental radicals during the summer of 2002 over debates about legislation concerning weight limits on West Virginia highways for trucks carrying coal.

 A marketing firm called Charles Ryan Associates helped create a backbone for the organization.
 It subsequently broadened its efforts to improve the image of the coal industry and to link the coal industry to the economic and social self-identity of people who live near coal mines.
 As part of the latter effort, it sponsors local events like car shows and sports events.
 Friends of Coal also says it helps create jobs for upcoming generations.

 Activities

-Friends of Coal represents coal mining companies.
+Friends of Coal represents coal mining in the United States.

 Marshall University and West Virginia University played in a yearly football game sponsored by Friends of Coal, known as the Friends of Coal Bowl, from 2006 to 2012.
 In 2014, the Friends of Coal Bowl was a game between two Kentucky high school football teams.
 These sponsorships are controversial, and the universities have been criticized for "selling out" to the coal industry.

 Friends of Coal sponsored An Evening with Charlie Daniels Band and Halfway to Hazard in Louisville, Kentucky in 2009.

 Friends of Coal sponsors car shows and have a license plate available for purchase by their members.
 Revenue from purchases of the license plates forms 97% of the organization's annual revenue.